 In December 1771, New Hampshire’s Executive Council and General Court decided they’d had enough of Christmas merry-making.
-They, along with Governor John Wentworth, decided to outlaw Christmas celebrations – at least the most raucous ones.
+They, along with Gov. John Wentworth, decided to outlaw Christmas celebrations – at least the most raucous ones.

 The council and Governor John Wentworth in the law they drafted took note:

 “It often happens that many disorders are occasioned within the Town of Portsmouth by loose idle persons going about the streets in companies in a roisterous and tumultuous manner hallooing, huzzaing, firing guns, beating drums to the great disturbance and terror of many of the inhabitants on the evening preceding and the evening following said day.”

 With that in mind, they approved, An act to prevent and punish disorders usually committed on the twenty-fifth Day of December commonly called Christmas.
 The law took effect on the day and evening proceeding and following said day and to prevent other irregularities committed at other times.